 When I first objected to the obstacles she created for me to steer around – she just smiled that sly smile of hers and reminded me that the tractor was mine but the gardens were hers and because of that, I should steer my tractor around her gardens.

 And as the obstacles grew, so did my grumbling.

 Then it happened.

-I hit a wire fence that she had placed around a remote lilac bush.
-The rotors gobble it up in an instant then not liking the taste, attempted to choke it back up.
+I hit the wire fence she had placed around a remote lilac bush.
+The rotors gobble it up and then not liking the taste, tried to choke it back up.
 The belts screamed and the engine coughed a cloud of blue smoke.
 I though my beloved tractor was having a seizure.

-I took it into the shed and dropped the mower deck then began to unravel wire from the blades.
+I took it into the shed, dropped the mower deck and began to unravel wire from the blades.
 After an hour, I called my wife out to the shed to show her the havoc she had caused.

 “I told you where I put that fence,” she said.